rbw/pyfiq/README.md

 </p>

 ---
-`pyfiq` is a MIT-licensed, lightweight, Redis-backed FIFO task queue for Python.
+`pyfiq` is a MIT-licensed, lightweight, [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) backed FIFO task queue for Python and works seamlessly with Redis-compatible forks like Valkey, KeyDB, and others.
 It lets you decorate functions with `@pyfiq.fifo(...)`, enqueue them for execution, and ensures those functions run **in strict order**, even across multiple application instances.
-It uses [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) for FIFO task processing and works seamlessly with Redis-compatible forks like Valkey, KeyDB, and others.

 You can think of `pyfiq` as an **embedded, Python-native alternative to AWS Lambda + SQS FIFO**: no external infrastructure, no vendor lock-in--just drop it into your app.